My Favorite Guided Tours of Chicago

 www.colorfactory.co/chicago

-As far as Chicago attractions go, the top thing to do at Willis Tower is walking onto the Edge at Skydeck Chicago.
+Regarding Chicago attractions, the top thing to do at Willis Tower is walking onto the Edge at Skydeck Chicago.
 Indeed, what can be more thrilling than walking onto a small glass platform on the second tallest building in North America?
 Be that as it may, Skydeck isn’t the only thing you can do at Willis Tower.
-Indeed, there is the new Catalog, a 300,000 square foot addition featuring dining and attractions like Color Factory Chicago.
-The latter is a family friendly, interactive art museum that’s quite popular amongst Instagram and TikTok social media influencers.
-Indeed, Color Factory Chicago features several art installations across multiple rooms with eye catching imagery.
-In detail, you may find one mirror maze room while another room features an enormous green ball pit that’s perfect for your selfie.
+Indeed, the new Catalog is a 300,000-square-foot addition featuring dining and attractions like Color Factory Chicago.
+The latter is a family-friendly, interactive art museum that’s quite popular amongst Instagram and TikTok social media influencers.
+Indeed, Color Factory Chicago features several art installations across multiple rooms with eye-catching imagery.
+In detail, you may find one mirror maze room while another one features an enormous green ball pit perfect for your selfie.
 In all, it will take you about a half hour to an hour to see everything.

 Inside Chicago Walking Tours